Denver's cold weather shelters are currently operating and will remain open through the morning of Monday, Dec. 8.

 After determining you need a fire safety permit, submit that application online to the Denver Fire Department.
 This document(PDF, 3MB) will guide you through the online application process.
 After your fire safety permit is approved, you will receive it via email.
 You will use that permit to apply for the special event liquor permit.

 Online training videos provide helpful and detailed overviews of the application process.
 They are on the Online Training Videos webpage.
-They show how to register for an account, how to complete licensed establishment and entity registration records, and how to apply for new business licenses or amendments.
+They show how to register for an account.
+How to complete licensed establishment and entity registration records.
+And how to apply for new business licenses or amendments.

 Register for an account, if you haven't already, in Denver's Permitting and Licensing Center.
 For help, navigate to the online training videos and watch the guide for how to register for a new account.